Algebraic models for classifying spaces of fibrations: Proofs of the main results

 Kupers and Randal-Williams \cite{krw20} recently established algebraicity and nilpotence results for Torelli groups of the manifolds $W_g$, \emph{i.e.}, groups of diffeomorphisms that act trivially on integral homology.
-By analogy, we can define the \emph{homotopy Torelli monoid} of a space $X$ to be the monoid $\torelli{X}$ of self-homotopy equivalences of $X$ that act trivially on $H_*(X;\Z)$.
-The following shows that a homotopical counterpart of the main result of \cite{krw20} is valid for arbitrary simply connected finite complexes.
+By analogy, we can consider the homotopy Torelli monoid of the space $X$, i.e., the monoid $\torelli{X}$ of self-homotopy equivalences of $X$ that act trivially on $H_*(X;\Z)$.
+The following shows that a homotopical counterpart of the main result of \cite{krw20} is valid for \emph{arbitrary} simply connected finite complexes.

 Note that the homotopy Torelli space sits in a homotopy fiber sequence